TOTU Cow TOTU

 ILLUSTRATIONS AND CARTOONS

 TOTU pays $25 for front-cover art, $15 for back-cover art, $12 for commissioned interior illustrations, $7 for cartoons and spot illustrations.
-For an assignment, send several clear photocopies representing the range of your work.
-Please do not send original copies unless asked to do so.
+For an assignment, send several clear photocopies, or electronic copies, representing the range of your work.
+Please do NOT send original copies unless asked to do so.
 Send art portfolios to:

 Rodger Gerberding